Best Solo Tents For The Lone Ranger in 2022

-How Long Will a Solo Tent Last?
+Q: How Long Will A Solo Tent Last?

-This is not a question with a single, straightforward answer simply because solo tents come in all shapes and sizes are made from different materials and are used for different purposes.
+A: This is not a question with a single, straightforward answer simply because solo tents come in all shapes and sizes are made from different materials and are used for different purposes.
 That said, any high quality tent regardless of size should last you many years if properly cared for.
 The exception being tents used by climbers assaulting the world’s most extreme peaks.
 Let’s take a closer look at the things that impact the lifespan of your tent.

 There’s just no substitute for a well-made tent.
 All the nifty design cues and flashy colors in the world won’t allow a poorly built tent to withstand wind, snow and rain for very long.
 Premium solo tents on the other hand are engineered to last and feature tough, tear resistant fabrics, rock solid stitching in all the seams, high quality no-stick zippers, poles made of high quality aluminum and true waterproof floors.
 As with most things in life you’ll pay more to get more.